Chocolate cake, chocolate frosting and chocolate ganache prove that there’s no such thing as too much chocolate in this decadent dessert.

 - 2 teaspoons Pure vanilla extract 2 teaspoons Pure vanilla extract

-- Domino® Confectioners Sugar 3 cups 3 cups Domino® Confectioners Sugar
+- Domino® Powdered Sugar 3 cups 3 cups Domino® Powdered Sugar

 For the ganache: